-David Ortega is an Associate Professor at Michigan State University.
+David Ortega is an Associate Professor at Michigan State University and a College of Agriculture & Natural Resources Faculty Laureate.
 He is appointed in the tenure system.
-His research program is positioned at the nexus of food marketing, agribusiness management, and international development and focuses on understanding consumer, producer, and agribusiness decision-making to better inform food policies and marketing strategies.
+His research program focuses on understanding consumer, producer, and agribusiness decision-making to better inform food policies and marketing strategies.

-Dr. Ortega’s research interests include China’s role in global agri-food systems and the Chinese consumer.
-Over the past thirteen years, his work on China has focused on the economics of food quality and on evaluating emerging markets for U.S. agricultural products.
-Dr. Ortega also has research experience in several developing and emerging countries, including India, Kenya, Malawi, and Rwanda.
-He has published over 50 articles in peer-reviewed journals, including Food Policy, American Journal of Agricultural Economics, Economic Development and Cultural Change, World Development, China Economic Review, and the European Review of Agricultural Economics.
+Dr. Ortega has research experience in several developing and emerging countries, including China, India, Kenya, Malawi, and Rwanda.
+Over the past fifteen years, his work in China has focused on the economics of food quality and on evaluating emerging markets for U.S. agricultural products.
+His research has been published in high-impact peer-reviewed journals, including Food Policy, World Development, Applied Economic Perspectives and Policy, Economic Development and Cultural Change, American Journal of Agricultural Economics, Agricultural Economics, China Economic Review, and the European Review of Agricultural Economics, to name a few.

 Research and Outreach Interests